dubai-living-guide/staff-directory-pro/readme.txt

 ### Displaying a List of Staff ###

 To display a list of staff on your website, use the shortcode ```[staff_list]``` in the page content area that you want them to appear.

 To limit the Staff displayed to a specific category, use the shortcode ```[staff_list category='the_slug']```, where the value of ```category``` is the slug of the Category you want displayed.
 You can locate the slugs by looking at the List of Staff Member Categories.

-To display a Table of All Staff, use the shortcode ```[staff_list style='table']```.
-To display a Grid of All Staff, use the shortcode ```[staff_list style='grid']```.  **Please Note:** Company Directory Pro is required to gain access to advanced features such as the Grid and Table views.
+To show all of your staff members, grouped by category, use the shortcode ```[staff_list group_by_category='true']```.
+You can control the order of the categories by using the attributes category_order and category_orderby, but the default is to sort them by their last name, in ascending order.

+Tip: You can also use a plugin such as 'Category Order and Taxonomy Terms Order' to order your Staff Categories.

 ### Displaying a Single Staff Member ###

 To display a single Staff Member on your Website, use the shortcode ```[staff_member id="123"]```, where the value of id is the Staff Member's internal ID (you can get this shortcode by looking at the Staff Member List or the Edit Staff Member screen, inside WordPress.)

+#### PRO: Table and Grid Views ####
+**Please Note:** Company Directory Pro is required to gain access to advanced features such as the Grid and Table views.

+To display a Table of all your Staff Members, use the shortcode ```[staff_list style='table']```.

+To display a Grid of All Staff, use the shortcode ```[staff_list style='grid']```.

+Both of these styles work seamlessly with the new Group By Category feature.

 == Frequently Asked Questions ==

-= Ack!
-This Staff Directory is too easy to use!
-Will you make it more complicated? =

-Never!
-Easy is in our name!
-If by complicated you mean new and easy to use features, there are definitely some on the horizon!
+= Can I use my own custom templates? =

+Yes!
+You can use your own templates for both the staff list shortcode, and the content of single staff member pages.

+To do so, navigate to the wp-content/plugins/staff-directory-pro/templates/ folder (note: this will vary a bit depending on your installation).
+In that folder you'll find a template file for staff-list.php and single-staff-member-content.php, which correspond to the [staff_list] shortcode and the single staff member pages, respectively.

+Make a copy of the template you'd like to modify in your theme's directory, and change it as much or as little as you want.
+The plugin will automatically detect your template and use it instead.

+Please be aware, we do modify the base templates periodically, to add new features or make fixes.
+You will be responsible for keeping your custom templates up to date, but we will do our best to make it easy for you.

 = Hey!
 The Single Staff Member View isn't quite matching my theme - what do I do? =

 Our plugin supports creating your own templates, and it includes one by default for the Single Staff Member view.
 If the Default HTML isn't right for you, go to the /staff-directory/templates/ folder and copy the file named "single-staff-member.php" to your Theme directory.
 From there, you can modify this file as needed to get the HTML to work with your specific Theme.

+= Do you support CSV import / export =

+Yes, but only in the Pro version.

 == Screenshots ==